-The basic unit of the Program is the Mentorship Group.
-Each Group will have a Mentor, a Mentorship Facilitator, and three to five Mentees.
-All Mentees must be Young ITA members (membership is free).
-Mentors and Facilitators will be ITA Advisory Board members or other ITA community members.
+The basic unit of the Program is the Mentorship Group, composed of five to six Young ITA members.
+Each Group will have a Mentor (a member of ITA or Young ITA), a Mentorship Facilitator, and three to five Mentees; all of which should be ITA members.

 Young ITA is working actively to recruit an exciting, diverse range of participants, hailing from a wide variety of countries, educational backgrounds, and career paths.
-When forming the Mentorship Groups, Young ITA will take into account the Group members' geographical locations and time zones to facilitate coordination of inperson meetings and other communications.
+Therefore, when forming the Mentorship Groups, Young ITA will take into account the Group members' geographical locations and time zones to facilitate coordination of in-person meetings and other communications.

-Alongside the English-speaking groups there will be Spanish-speaking groups.
-You will be invited to indicate your language preference on the application form - if you are comfortable speaking both languages, we encourage you to indicate that as it will assist us when forming the Groups.
+For the 2023-2024 program, we continue to offer Spanish-speaking groups and introduce French- speaking groups alongside the English-speaking groups held previously - as such, you will be invited to indicate your language preference on the application form (if you are comfortable speaking more than language, we encourage you to indicate that as it will assist us when forming the Groups).

-A Mentorship Group works together for 8 months.
-During this time, each Group meets (in person or via web conference) every two months at minimum, and together develops activities based on the participants' unique mix of interests.
-A list of proposed activities is provided below.
+A Mentorship Group works together for eight months.
+During this time, each Group meets (in person or via web conference) every month or every two months, and together develops activities based on the participants' unique mix of interests.

 Once chosen, each selected applicant is placed in contact with their fellow Mentorship Group members.
 Then, each group's Mentorship Facilitator will schedule an introductory "kick-off" call between the group members.
-The purpose of this call is to meet one another, to brainstorm and generally plan the group's activities, and to assign roles (for instance, one Mentee might take on coordination of meetings, while another may keep notes or coordinate the meetings).
+The purpose of this call is to meet one another, to brainstorm and generally plan the group's activities, and to assign roles (for instance, one Mentee might take on coordination of meetings, while another may keep notes or coordinate monthly calls).

 A few basic ground rules: Mentees are strictly prohibited from seeking financial assistance from Mentors, Mentorship Facilitators, or fellow Mentees.
 Similarly, Mentees are prohibited from soliciting any advice whatsoever concerning client work.
-And all Program participants agree to respect confidentiality and legal privilege.
-Further, participants are expected to engage actively with their Group throughout the duration of the program - while it is understood that emergencies can arise, participants who persistently miss meetings without explanation will have to be removed from the Program.
+All Program participants agree to respect confidentiality and legal privilege.

 A representative from Young ITA will check in periodically with Mentors, Mentorship Facilitators, and Mentees to ensure the Program is running smoothly and effectively.
-At any time, participants may contact the Program Chairs, Thomas Innes, at tinnes@steptoe.com, and Sylvia Sámano, at sylvia.samano@hoganlovells.com, with any questions or concerns.
+At any time, participants may contact the Program Co-Chairs, Sylvia Sámano Beristain, at sylvia.samano@hoganlovells.com and Ruxandra Irina Esanu ruxandrairina.esanu@dechert.com , with any questions or concerns.